-Nevertheless, there are a few factors you may want to take into account when considering how to buy shares online.
+There are a few factors you may want to take into account when considering how to buy stocks in India.
 These are –

 Financial experts strongly recommend investors to research on a company before deciding to purchase its stocks.
 It goes a long way in ensuring a well-informed decision.

 Learn what the company does, know about the industry in which it operates, review its historical performance, check whether it’s currently profitable or not and how long its good run can sustain according to experts.

 You may evaluate other aspects of the company that you think is relevant to returns as well.
 Some investment platforms feature detailed reports on companies that can be significantly beneficial to that end.